Currently set to Index

 PRO TIP:

-You can also conduct a Google + search query + affiliate program or even contact businesses directly and ask them if they have an affiliate marketing program.
+You can also conduct a Google + search query + affiliate program.
+You can also contact businesses to ask if they have an affiliate marketing program.
 But make sure you pick the right offers with a good commission in your niche.
 Then, select your marketing platforms.

 Is Affiliate Marketing Worth It in 2024?

-Yes, affiliate marketing is worth it in 2024 because there are always new products and services.
-In addition, the global social media reach is 4.62 billion (10.1% YoY from 2021-2022), and 76% of consumers have purchased a product they saw on social media.
-Compared to other online business models, like Amazon FBA, you don't need to wear as many hats as an affiliate marketer.
-In affiliate marketing, product inventories and supply chain issues are matters left to the merchants.
+Affiliate marketing is worth it in 2024 because there are always new products and services.
+The global social media reach grows by 10.1% year on year.
+And 76% of consumers have purchased a product they saw on social media.
+Affiliate marketing is a good way to make money if you already have a strong following.
+According to Matter Communications, 7 out of 10 customers trust the influencers they follow on social media for purchases.
+Compared to other online business models, like Amazon FBA, affiliates have fewer worries.
+In affiliate marketing, product inventories and supply chain issues are left to merchants.

-But despite the simplicity of the affiliate marketing business model, only 5% of marketers succeed.
+But despite the simplicity of the business model, only 5% of marketers succeed.
 So why do 95% of affiliate marketers fail?
 Most people don't succeed because they choose the wrong niche or lack a content strategy.
 Others don't treat it like a legit business and focus more on the money than on providing value.
+Affiliate marketing unpredictability in traffic and income are factors you have to consider before starting.

-To succeed with affiliate marketing, you need to build trust with your audience and be the best marketer by giving value to your potential clients.
+To succeed with affiliate marketing, you need to build trust with your audience.
+Be the best marketer by giving value to your potential clients.
 Think about the following questions when creating content:

 • Why should people click your link?